-That leaves us reverting to historic weekly Oscillator thresholds (much as with the recent BUND new all-time highs.)
+That left us reverting to historic weekly Oscillator thresholds (much as with the previous BUND new all-time highs.)
 The scary part for the bears it that overrunning the old 132.97 all-time high also overran the weekly MA-41 plus 5.50-6.00 historic threshold that was most recently respected on the March rally.

-Next resistances were not until weekly MA-41 plus 9.50-10.00, equating to roughly 137.50-138.00 last week, which looked technically more likely after it overran the 'half-penny' 135.00 area.
-Yet the less damaging path the UK government Brexit situation has now taken leaves it marginally back below that level.
-The lower Oscillator bound is up to the 134.00-133.50 area this week, which is also important recent congestion and the rising weekly MA-9 this week.
+Yet the less damaging path the UK government Brexit situation has now taken left it well back below 135.00; also influenced by the weakness of upside leader BUND.
+The lower Oscillator bound is up to the 134.00-133.50 area last week with a buffer to 133.00 has also been violated along with 132.45 weekly MA-13 prior to today's bounce.